-Implementation of demand-side options (demand management, urban effluent reuse and private supplies) will form part of the long-term strategy through the implementation of parallel initiatives including the NSW government BASIX program, BSC's recycled water strategy (currently being reviewed and updated), the Regional Demand Management Plan (RDMP, including rainwater tank rebates, the Sustainable Water Partner Program, smart metering and community engagement and education) and Council's water loss reduction measures.
+Implementation of demand-side options (demand management, urban effluent reuse and private supplies) will form part of the long-term strategy through the implementation of parallel initiatives including the NSW government BASIX program, BSC's recycled water strategy (currently being reviewed and updated), the Regional Demand Management Plan (RDMP, including residential and non-residential water saving programs and community engagement and education) and BSC's water loss reduction measures.
 Increased drought restrictions are not proposed as part of the long-term strategy but may be required until water security is resolved.